HKIdev/HotelDealsFinder/ABOUD.md

 1- Language & Framework:

-A -Nodejs: Although my experience is more with .NET than with nodejs, I have chosen the nodejs because it seems to integrate much better with heroku and travis-ci.
+A- Nodejs: Although my experience is more with .NET than with nodejs, I have chosen the nodejs because it seems to integrate much better with heroku and travis-ci.
 The .NET core does not have official support with heroku, and the third party integrations does not seem rigid and maintained (they have a lot of issues).
 I also like to enrich my experience in nodejs because it is the best cross-platform framework that works on all servers and even on many IOTs.

 B- Express: I used express web server as it is the most used web framework with nodejs, and it is easy to use.